Ben Wicks: Humanitarian work

-Wicks was also known for his humanitarian work.
-He used his illustrations to publicize the plight of civilian sufferers of the Biafran War in Nigeria, and became a supporter of Oxfam.
-During the 1984–1985 famine in Ethiopia, he organized Cartoonists for Africa, raising money and awareness.
-Wicks spent much time in his later decades promoting literacy among children.
+Wicks was involved in a number of humanitarian campaigns.
+He used his cartoons to draw attention to civilian suffering during the Biafran War and became involved with Oxfam.
+During the 1983–1985 famine in Ethiopia, he organized Cartoonists for Africa to raise money and public awareness.
+He also promoted children's literacy during the later part of his career.

-In 1986, he was made a Member of the Order of Canada.
+In 1986, Wicks was appointed a Member of the Order of Canada.

-In 1997, he donated material to the Ryerson University archives.
+In 1997, Wicks donated archival material to Ryerson University.